vippsas/vipps-ecom-api/vipps-ecom-api.md

 polling
 [GET:/ecomm/v2/payments/{orderId}/details](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/getPaymentDetailsUsingGET).

-The callback body depends whether the payment type is set to `"eComm Regular Payment"` or `"eComm Express Payment"`:
+The request body contains different information depending on  whether the payment type is set to `"eComm Regular Payment"` or `"eComm Express Payment"`:

 * `"eComm Regular Payment"`: The callback contains the order and transaction details.
 * `"eComm Express Payment"`: The callback contains the order and transaction details _and in addition_ the user details and shipping details.

-The callback will be performed _only once_ during a payment process: When the payment is successful, fails, is rejected or times out.
+The callback will be performed _only once_ during a payment process, for the following events:
+* Payment successful
+* Payment failed
+* Payment rejected
+* Payment timed out

 If the communication is broken during the process for some reason, and Vipps is not able to execute callback to the merchant's server, the callback will not be retried.
-In other words, if the merchant does not receive any confirmation on the payment request, the merchant must call [GET:/ecomm/v2/payments/{orderId}/details](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/getPaymentDetailsUsingGET) to get the status of the payment.
+In other words, if the merchant does not receive any confirmation on the payment request, the merchant _must_ call [GET:/ecomm/v2/payments/{orderId}/details](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/getPaymentDetailsUsingGET) to get the status of the payment.

-To add authentication to the callbacks made by Vipps to the merchant, the merchant may provide an `authToken`.
-This token will then be returned as an `Authorization` header in the callback and shipping details requests made by Vipps for that order.
-Please not that this is unrelated to the authentication required by the Vipps API.

 ### Callback endpoints